medyll/idae/README.md

-# idbq: an IndexedDB wrapper
+# idbql: a queryable IndexedDB wrapper

 This project is a library for interacting with IndexedDB in the browser.
 It provides a simple interface for creating, reading, updating, and deleting data in an IndexedDB database.